-The red variety comes from France, Synonyms include Brun d'Auriol, Brun de Farnous, Brun Fourcat, Brunfourka, Caula, Caula Noir de Vaucluse, Farnous, Flouron, Manconnet, Moulan, Moureau, Mourrastel Flourat, Mouzeau, Mulon, Plant de Bordeaux and Tsintsào.
+The red grape variety comes from France, Synonyms are Brun d'Auriol, Brun de Farnous, Brun Fourcat, Brunfourka, Caula, Caula Noir de Vaucluse, Farnous, Flouron, Mançonnet, Moulan, Moureau, Mourrastel Flourat, Mouzeau, Mulon, Plant de Bordeaux and Tsintsào.
 It must not be confused with the Chichaud, Cinsaut or Pinot Noir varieties, despite the fact that synonyms or morphological similarities appear to indicate this.
-According to DNA analyses carried out in 2013, it comes from a presumably natural crossing Paugayen x Bests R 2 V 73.
+According to DNA analyses carried out in 2013, it comes from a probably natural crossing Paugayen x Bests R 2 V 73.
 However, this is based on only 20 DNA markers (see under molecular Genetics ).

-The name refers to the color of the stems (brun = brown) and the characteristic forked split grapes (fourche = fork).
-The early to mid-seasoning vine is prone to Botrytis and especially for real ones mildew, It provides low-alcohol, not particularly bright red wines with moderate acidity, which are mainly used for blending.
-The variety almost disappearing from the vineyards is increasingly being replaced by others Cinsault added.
-She will be in the Provence in the area palette grown on one hectare.
+The name refers to the color of the stems (brun = brown) and the characteristic fork-shaped grapes (fourche = fork).
+The early to medium maturing vine is susceptible to Botrytis and especially for real ones mildew, It produces low-alcohol, not particularly colorful red wines with moderate acidity, which are mainly used for blending.
+The variety that has almost disappeared from the vineyards is increasingly being used by others like Cinsault added.
+It will be in the Provence in the area palette grown on one hectare.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Pl@ntGrape, INRA/IFV/Montpellier SupAgro 2009-2011